 Dragon fruit, sometimes called pitaya or pitahaya, is a kind-of funny-looking fruit grown in more tropical climates.
 I also use a poorly-drawn representation of it in my logo for this site because of its odd spikes.

 Culinarily, it is also considered a fruit.
 This should be guessable by the fact that it is called a “dragon fruit.”
 It is sweet and colorful and eaten raw.
 It is not considered a berry culinarily though.
-If nothing else, this is because it’s huge compared to what we consider berries, but its thick inedible skin certainly does not help.
+If nothing else, this is because it’s huge compared to what we consider berries, but its thick, not-very-edible skin certainly does not help.
 You could have guessed this again though, because it’s not called the “dragon berry.”